INL/BlackLab/site/docs/server/rest-api/api-versions.md

 - New endpoints were added for all operations on corpora, at `/corpora/CORPUSNAME/...` (for now alongside existing endpoints `/CORPUSNAME`).
 These endpoints are available in BlackLab v4 but only "speak" API v5 (see below).
 You should move to these endpoints for future compatibility.
 - A new endpoint `/parse-pattern` was added that allows you to parse a CorpusQL or JSON query structure pattern without actually executing the search.
 - A new endpoint `.../CORPUSNAME/relations` that will return all the spans ("inline tags") and relations indexed in the corpus.
+- Doc info on results pages and document info page: the new `tokenCounts` array gives token counts for all annotated fields.
+The first annotated field is the main one, which has the same value as `lengthInTokens`.

 ### Deprecated